OfficeDev/teams-toolkit/templates/ts/message-extension-action/README.md

 # Overview of Collect Form Input and Process Data template

 A Message Extension allows users to interact with your web service while composing messages in the Microsoft Teams client.
-Users can invoke your web service to assist message composition, from the message compose box, or from the search bar.
+Users can search or initiate actions in an external system from compose message area, the command box, or directly from a message.

 This app template implements action command that allows you to present your users with a modal pop-up called a task module in Teams.
 The task module collects or displays information, processes the interaction, and sends the information back to Teams.